emcuttsy/monoglot-anxiety/content/english/blog/language-aquisition.md

 subtitle = "Language acquisition is the subconscious process by which humans gain the ability to use and understand a new language.
 It is not the same thing as learning about a language — which is what we normally do in school.  " summary = "Language acquisition is the subconscious process by which humans gain the ability to use and understand a new language.
-It is not the same thing as learning about a language — which is what we normally do in school.  " tags = [] title = "Acquiring a language — it's not the same as studying one" type = ""
+It is not the same thing as learning about a language — which is what we normally do in school.  " tags = [] title = "Acquiring a language: how language acquisition is different from language learning" type = ""

 +++